TejBirringTM/EssentialServer/README.md

     From the terminal, run:
 `npm test`

-    If any test fails, please submit a report here.
+    If any test fails, please [submit a report here.](https://github.com/TejBirringTM/EssentialServer/issues)

 2. Run the server and test its endpoints.

     From the terminal, run: `npm run start`

-    You can test the server by sending HTTP requests to the endpoints implemented in `routes/*.ts` files from a HTTP client like [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/).
+    You can test the server by sending HTTP requests to the endpoints implemented in `src/routes/*.ts` files from a HTTP client like [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/).

+    Once you're done, exit the server by pressing `Ctrl + C` while in the terminal.

 ### 4. Implement Server

-Congratulations!
+__Congratulations!__

 Now, it's time for you to implement your own server!

 [See here for more information about this.](#how-to-use)

+While you are developing, you will find this command helpful to start the server; it will restart the server every time a source file is modified: `npm run dev`

 ## Features